The Porsche 962 and 956 generated an everlasting impression in the world of endurance racing, reigning for over a decade across the globe.

 Finally, Schuppan extensively reworked the body of the 962 and constructed an all new chassis for the 962CR.
 The car had a 962-sourced engine, yet with increased displacement.

-After a slow start in 1984, the 962 soon got a grip in the IMSA GT championship, where it dominated the series by winning it each year from 1985 to 1988.
-During its American years,
+After a slow start in 1984 to sports car racing, the 962 soon got a grip in the IMSA GT championship, where it dominated the IMSA series by winning it each year from 1985 to 1988.

-The car’s first outing at the 1985 24 Hours of Le Mans saw the Rothmans-Porsche 962 finish the race in third place being beaten by two privately entered 956 cars, the cars it was meant to replace.
-Regardless, the 962 conquered the World Sportscar Championship in 1985 and 1986, triumphing at the 1986 and 1987 24 Hours of Le Mans with Derek Bell, Hans-Joachim Stuck, and Al Holbert.
+The car’s first outing at the 1985 24 Hours of Le Mans saw the Rothmans Porsche 962 finish the race in third place being beaten by two privately entered 956 cars, the cars it was meant to replace.
+Regardless, the 962 conquered the World Sportscar Championship in 1985 and 1986, triumphing at the 1986 (pole position) and 1987 24 Hours of Le Mans with Derek Bell, Hans Joachim Stuck, and Al Holbert.
 After the 1987 victory, Porsche finally lost ground on the Le Mans, giving way to TWR Jaguar in 1989 and Sauber in 1989.

 1986 Le Mans Finish.
 Source: YouTube